juglab/care-labkit-workflow/README.md

 Use `e` and `r` to switch networks.

-Use left and right arrow keys to change threshold.
+Use `z` to turn threshold on or off, use`left` and `right` arrow keys to change threshold.

+Use `f` to enter and leave full screen mode.